Setting up your office correctly - What needs to be considered?

 |

-A comparatively new concept that has emerged due to the increasing turnover through new working models is the non-territorial office.
-In the desk-sharing approach, workstations are no longer provided for each employee.
-Instead, employees choose a free workstation when needed.
+A relatively new concept that has emerged due to increasing fluctuation caused by new working models is the non-territorial office.
+With the desk-sharing approach, workstations are no longer provided for every employee.
+Instead, employees choose a free workstation as needed.

 |